syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/offline-installer/how-to-download.md

     ![Start Trial download](images/start-trial-download-installer.png)

-6. Click the More Download Options (element 2 in above screenshot) button to get the Essential Studio ASP.
+6. Click the More Download Options (element 2 in above screenshot) button to get the Essential Studio&reg; ASP.
 NET Core  - EJ2 Offline trial installer which is available in EXE and ZIP format.

     ![Trial Download Offline Installer](images/start-trial-download-offline-installer.PNG)